Morton Peto: Legacy

 An extremely unfavourable portrait of Peto is included in the appendix to George Borrow's Romany Rye, where he is described as "Mr. Flamson".
 When Peto promoted the Lowestoft Railway and Harbour Company in the 1840s, the railway split Borrow's estate at Oulton Broad, just outside Lowestoft.
 Borrow deeply resented this and bore a grudge against Peto thereafter.

 Peto is commemorated by a portrait bust at Norwich railway station by John Pooler.
 Morton Peto Road, a road in Great Yarmouth, was named after him.
 There is a road in Lowestoft called "Peto Way" that connects Lowestoft railway station (via Denmark Road, again in connection with Peto's legacy in Denmark) to Normanston.

 In Ashford, Kent, Samuel Peto Way is a residential road built upon the old Newtown Railway Works site and was named in his honour.

+In Bishop's Stortford, Hertfordshire, Morton Peto Road is located close to the town's railway station.

 A portrait of Peto hangs outside the library at Regent's Park College, Oxford, in commemoration of his assistance with the college's move from Stepney to Regent's Park.